High Blood Pressure, Hypertension

 In addition to checking your blood pressure, a physician may recommend a urinalysis, an electrocardiogram (ECG) to evaluate the electrical activity of your heart and perhaps other tests for signs of heart disease.

-What therapies does Dr. Weil recommend to lower blood pressure?
+What therapies does Dr. Weil recommend for those with high blood pressure?

 To lower blood pressure naturally, Dr. Weil recommends the lifestyle measures and nutritional supplements described below.
 If those changes don’t help, he recommends you seek guidance from your physician about prescribing one or more of the conventional medications described above.
 Here are Dr. Weil’s tips on how to lower your blood pressure.